LordMoMA/LordMoMA/README.md

 - 🔭 I’m currently working on distributed systems
 - 💬 Ask me about system design & data-intensive applications & AWS
-- :dancers: I’m looking to collaborate on hig ideas behind reliable, scalable, and maintainable systems.
+- :dancers: I’m looking to collaborate on big ideas behind reliable, scalable, and maintainable systems.

 - :deciduous_tree: I've navigated my company towards a cloud transformation in early 2020 -- closed the data centers, built out a modern SaaS development environment, got cloud native with foundational building blocks like containers and Kubernetes, and continued transforming into an AI-driven organization that make our customers' lives easier.
 - :tiger: I think that an engineering org should focus on shipping products and features faster, not making individaul devs more productive.